What happens after company formation

 Changing your company name after incorporation

-You should notify Companies House immediately upon choosing a new name and file a copy of the members' resolution - it will not be official until the change has been approved by Companies House and you receive a Certificate of Name Change.
+You should notify Companies House immediately upon choosing a new name and file a copy of the members' resolution - it will not be official until the change has been approved by Companies House and you receive a name change certificate (called the Certificate of Incorporation on Change of Name).
 You will then be able to update your company signage, stationery and online materials accordingly.

 Changing your registered office address